kierancrumb/plain-text-markup/README.md

 # Plain Text Markup

 A small **mostly** useless markup language that only uses plain text.
-Ptm uses ASCII art to make headers and all of its other features.
+Ptm uses ASCII art to make headers, images and all of its other features.

 ## Why?
 Because it's cool😎 and i was bored.